SilentCircle/sso-integration-doc/ADFS-Integration-Customer-Responsibilities.md

 ---

+<a name="atpsw2"></a>

-### T3: Silent Phone SSO (unauthorized user)
+### SW2: Sign On to Silent Circle Web using SSO (unauthorized user)

 The purpose of this test is to ensure that your federation group policy, authorizing Silent Circle access only to users who comply with that policy, rejects users that should not be authorized.

 #### Test equipment

-* Test device: An Apple iPhone using iOS 9.3.1 or later.
+* Test device: A supported web browser.
 * Network connection: WiFi with unrestricted inbound and outbound firewall.